-Grade 9-12 1st Semester 1 credit This course will introduce students to the different areas of business - Management, Human Resources, Marketing, Technology, Production/Operations, and Finance.
+Introduction to BusinessGrade 9-101st Semester1 creditThis course will introduce students to the different areas of business - Management, Human Resources, Marketing, Technology, Production/Operations, and Finance.
 It will also allow students to look into possible career paths.
+It builds the perfect foundation for any person wanting to be a professional in the business world and prepares students for further studies in business.